turbopape/milestones/README.md

 ## Usage

-You fire up the library using the **schedule** function, then pass to it a map containing tasks and a vector containing the properties you want the scheduler to prioritize the tasks according to.
+Start the library using the **schedule** function, then pass to it a map containing tasks and a vector containing the properties that define how the scheduler will prioritize the tasks.
 Priorities at left are considered first, less is scheduled first.
-Say you want to schedule tasks with lower _:priority_ and then lower _:duration_ first:
+Say you want to schedule tasks with lower `:priority` and then lower `:duration` first:

 ```Clojure
     (schedule tasks [:priority :duration])
 ```

-It gives you back tasks with **:begin** fields, or an error
+It returns tasks with **`:begin`** fields, or an error

 ```Clojure
     {:errors nil